Pampa-Aerodesign/cardeal-esp/README.md

 ## Code formatting

-The cardeal-esp project is configured with a code formatting tool called clang-format.
+The cardeal-esp project uses a code formatting tool called clang-format.
 It is avaliable standalone or with the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) in Visual Studio Code.

 This repo is configured with a GitHub action that automatically formats code in the master branch when a commit or a pull request is made to such branch.
 It ignores files in the `components` folder to avoid changing those source files.